N&B Block: History

 Satoru Okada began working on N&B Block as his first assignment at Nintendo in 1969.
-Okuda and Gunpei Yokoi both designed several sets, including one based on the Apollo 11 moon landing in 1969.
+Okada and Gunpei Yokoi both designed several sets, including one based on the Apollo 11 moon landing in 1969.
 For this set, Yokoi created a springy piece that caused a moon rover to flip over and fall apart.
 N&B Block is compatible with Lego bricks, but features a different form of underside tubing for block connections.
 Some N&B Block sets feature electronic elements such as clocks.

 Lego filed a lawsuit against Nintendo over alleged patent violation, but Nintendo won the lawsuit due to the unique tubing on the underside of N&B Block that differentiated the blocks from Lego bricks.
 Nintendo ceased production of N&B Block in 1972.
 The reason for which Nintendo cancelled the product is not publicly known, but Time Extension has noted speculation that this was the result of mounting legal pressure from Lego.
 The 1992 Nintendo video game Super Mario Land 2: 6 Golden Coins features a level constructed from N&B Blocks.
 Lego and Nintendo would later collaborate to launch Lego themes based on Nintendo properties, starting with Lego Super Mario in 2020.